buildit/org-design/Recruitment/JobSpecs/why_you_delivery.md

 Do you have experience in digital transformation?
 Can you negotiate with players at all levels and influence business leaders to prioritise agility over efficiency?

-Are you experience in managing teams of teams, and setting up communities of excellence to allow for continuous improvement across specialties?
+Are you experienced in managing teams of teams, or setting up communities of excellence to allow for continuous improvement across specialties?

 Do you have a proven track record of successfully delivering large programs of work, whilst maintaining a strong relationship with all parties?